azizur-rehman/SSTalk/README.md

 # SS Talk
-An Kotlin based chat app built on top of Firebase
+A Kotlin based chat app built on top of Firebase